LukasGamard/YACRAF-calculator/README.md

 ## Explanation of the YACRAF Metamodel Included in the Program

-The attributes highlighted by (1) in the figure below have been configured to take an input between 0-10, where the sequence of &, 0.1, and 10 into a temporary (and hidden) attribute is used to make a negative formulation of the `Attribyute` into a positive one, or vice versa.
+The attributes highlighted by (1) in the figure below have been configured to take an input between 0-10, where the sequence of &, 0.1, and 10 into a temporary (and hidden) `Attribute` is used to make a negative formulation of the `Attribute` into a positive one, or vice versa.
 For example, transform a 3 into 10 - 3 = 7.

 The calculation type Q (see (2)) implies a qualitative relation where no numerical calculation is performed.
 Instead, manual input is prompted.
 Thus, such connections merely highlight the relationship.